 Implications of European Disintegration for International Law

-More generally, disintegration poses serious problems for international law scholarship across the ideological spectrum, much of which has organized itself around the historically contingent trend of integration as if it were an a-historical given.
-The debt crises reveals that use of Europe by both “Skeptical” and “Cosmopolitan” international law scholars is largely an opportunistic rhetorical strategy that conceals fundamental weaknesses of both viewpoints in their debate over the limits and promise of international legalization and cooperation.
+More generally, disintegration poses serious problems across the spectrum of international law scholarship, much of which has organized itself around the historically contingent trend of integration as if it were an ahistorical given.
+The debt crisis reveals that the European example is used by both “Skeptical” and “Cosmopolitan” international law scholars as a rhetorical strategy that conceals fundamental weaknesses of both viewpoints in their debate over the limits and promise of international legal cooperation.